dorianps/docker/ants/README.md

 ```

 #### How do I stop the container?
-Simply type "exit"; the container is removed when you exit because is started with the `--rm` flag
+Simply type "exit"; the container is removed when you exit because it is started with the `--rm` flag

 #### Where is my folder data in the container?
 If you use the scripts, your local folder is mounted at `/mydata`.